Agritourism in the Smoky Mountains in Haywood County, NC

 The journey of Haywood County’s freshly grown produce doesn’t end at our farms and gardens—they take on a new life in the kitchens of our locally owned and operated restaurants.
 Drop in to these farm-to-table restaurants located throughout our mountain towns and discover what makes us a popular regional culinary destination!

-With a rotating menu based on seasonal harvests, Frogs Leap follows through on its commitment to serving only the freshest, locally sourced ingredients through out-of-the-box menu offerings.
+With a rotating menu based on seasonal harvests, Singletree Heritage Kitchen follows through on its commitment to serving only the freshest, locally sourced ingredients on its menu.

 Frankie’s Italian Trattoria